 Nobuko's efforts have resulted in many awards including her most prestigious award, the John Gardner Award, and others including the Asian Hero Award, the Silicon Valley Community Recognition Award, and the Mayor's Award from Nagoya City, Japan.
 In 2014, she was honored by United States Senator Dianne Feinstein, Edwin M. Lee, Mayor of the City of San Francisco, for outstanding leadership, professionalism and service to GRF.

-An educator by training, Katherine Toy’s passion for the Angel Island Immigration Station project comes from years of work with her students to discover their own immigrant and migrant stories, and from her own firm belief that “everyday people make history every day.”
-A fifth-generation Chinese American, Ms. Toy’s own ancestors traveled frequently between the United States and China in the early twentieth century, subjecting them to the interrogation faced by all Chinese during the era of exclusion.
-Ms. Toy has been involved with the work of the Angel Island Immigration Station Foundation for more than a decade, serving as the organization’s first Executive Director and now as a member of the Board of Directors.
-Ms. Toy holds a bachelor and a master’s degree from Stanford University where she now works to engage alumni in positions of volunteer leadership.
+Katherine has been involved with the work of the Angel Island Immigration Station Foundation for more than 20 years and served as the organization’s first Executive Director.
+She is the immediate past president of the board.
+An educator by training, her passion for the Angel Island Immigration Station project comes from years of work with her students to discover their own immigrant and migrant stories, and from her own firm belief that “everyday people make history every day.”
+Katherine’s ancestors traveled frequently between the United States and China in the early twentieth century, subjecting them to the interrogation faced by all Chinese during the era of exclusion.

 Along with a thirty-year career as an elementary school teacher, Gerrye has been a columnist, author, and champion of Asian American organizations.
 She is a fourth generation Chinese American.